 5) Use Sign-Off as a Gate to Protect Yourself

 Do NOT proceed on chat thread level documentation, verbal head nods, text messages, or inline code documentation.
-Have a sign off from business architect as your external review.
+Have a sign-off from the business architect as your external review.
 It creates an immovable object that you need to get and can even use to motivate the team.
-It even creates a way for you to defend the process without being the bad guy and be more focused on on-going quality.
+It even creates a way for you to defend the process without being the bad guy and be more focused on ongoing quality.

 6) Document Best Practices Like Team FAQs

-If you see common mistakes that are in the wiki, runbook, or models, make a best practices page that links to the most common misses as a way to get feedback in.
+If you see common mistakes that are in the wiki, runbook, or models, make a best practices page that links to the most common misses as a way to get feedback.
 You can add automated reviews and testing as well.
-However, teaching will get it ahead of time more.
+However, teaching will get it ahead of time.
 This could be in capturing common pointing on components to create estimation best practices, assumptions, and environment setup.
 Your role is not only 1-on-1 coaching chats and whiteboarding.
-It is also sharing with the rest of the team to model it as standing guidance.
+It is also shared with the rest of the team to model it as standing guidance.
 Remember, you’re the overall solution architect, and if you can’t pass on common guidance, you will get sucked into the technical architect level.
 Then you will be left covering and correcting your leads.

 Business Architect (Roadmap, Epics, Runway, Operating Model)

 7) Have Clear Role Clarity With Your PM on Staff Guidance